k78ma/quartz/content/3A/MTE 309/Polytropic Process.md

 aliases:
   - polytropic process
 ---
-Polytropic processes follow the equation
+Many expansion and compression processes of gases are *polytropic*, such that they follow the equation
 $$
 PV^{n}=C \quad \text{or} \quad P=CV^{-n}
 $$